Person at a workplace desk looking composed and focused, representing managing social anxiety at work

 Graded exposure

-Graded exposure involves deliberately entering feared situations at a manageable level of difficulty, staying long enough for anxiety to reduce rather than leaving at peak anxiety, and gradually increasing the challenge.
-In a work context: contributing one point in a team meeting before attempting to lead a presentation; taking one call before attempting a series of video calls; speaking to one unfamiliar colleague before attempting a networking event.
-The graduated approach builds genuine evidence that social situations are manageable.
+Graded exposure means deliberately entering the feared situation at a level you can just about manage, staying in it long enough for the anxiety to actually drop rather than leaving at the worst point, then slowly raising the difficulty.
+At work, that could mean: making one comment in a team meeting before attempting to lead a presentation, taking one phone call before a run of them, speaking to one unfamiliar colleague before a networking event.
+Each small, survived rep is real evidence your brain didn't have before — proof that the room didn't collapse.

-Social anxiety disorder is a recognised mental health condition.
-Under the Equality Act 2010, if social anxiety significantly affects daily functioning, it may qualify as a disability, and employers have a legal duty to consider reasonable adjustments.
-These might include: advance agendas for meetings so there are no surprises; the option to contribute to meetings in writing rather than solely verbally; reduced requirement to attend optional social events; or a hybrid working arrangement that reduces the daily social load.
-Accessing these adjustments typically begins with a conversation with your GP or a referral to occupational health.
+Social anxiety disorder is a recognised mental health condition, and under the Equality Act 2010, if it significantly affects your daily functioning, it may meet the legal definition of a disability.
+That means your employer has a duty to consider reasonable adjustments, which could include: circulating meeting agendas in advance so there are no surprises, the option to contribute in writing rather than only out loud, being excused from optional social events, or a hybrid arrangement that reduces your daily social load.
+The route in is usually a conversation with your GP or a referral to occupational health.

 Back to blog